martdegraaf/martdegraaf.github.io/src/blog/content/posts/make-github-copilot-a-habit/index.md

 draft: true
 author: ["Mart de Graaf"]
 tags: []
 summary: "Now with the capabilities of AI, we code on steroids.
-Let's make it a habit."
+Let's make it a habit to use it the right way."
 # Toc
 ShowToc: true
 TocOpen: true